 Don’t feel intimidated by “art people”.
 Instead, try to eliminate the not-knowing, the not-feeling that comes from too little art in our lives.

-Art is meant to be felt.
-And as beautiful the pictures we took are, none of them do justice to the artworks, to the artists, to their legacy which is what emotions their art elicits in you.
+Art is meant to be experienced, felt, lived.
+And as beautiful as the pictures we took are, none of them do justice to the work, to the artistry, to their legacy, to the emotional impact these artworks have on you.
 Go see art.
-Most of the time it’s free.
-But not always comes to your town for a week.
+Most of the big cities have well-curated museums with big collections and smaller galleries with more innovative, newer works.
+But it’s not every day that the world of creativity comes to your town for a week.
 Expand your world.
 Elevate your soul.
 Make time for art.
 Take a trip to Miami in December.

-Images: Oscar Clop of TBM4W.
+Images: Monica Antohi and Oscar Clop of TBM4W.
 No filters, no adjusting beyond cropping and tilt-shift.

 Subscribe and support our writers and editors’ efforts to promote women across all industries.
 Chose your level of monthly support from below.